alexandertomsovic/BlockTradeAI/README.md

 # Crypto Price Checker (Updates Real Time)
 ![](https://img.shields.io/static/v1?label=Repository+Status&style=flat-square&message=Active&color=brightgreen)

 The **Crypto Price Checker** is the first part of my crypto bot project that will automatically trade cryptocurrencies.
 In its current form, this program continually checks the price with live data from [Crypto.com](https://crypto.com) which is sent back to the program.
 So far, only **ETH**, **BTC**, and **XRP** are tracked but I am planning to increase the number of coins quite soon!
-Stay tuned...
+Please read the paragraph below for new utility updates.

+## SMS / Twilio
+I have updated the **Crypto Price Checker** has to allow users to recieve SMS messages about **price updates** and **changes**.
+This will be expanded upon to allow users to buy / sell crypto by sending a text and get real time updates on prices, sell times, and more.
+This will be implemented in a FREE program that I am currently underway developing.
+To recieve current updates without these features:
+You can get your own (1) number, (2) account_sid, and (3) auth token via [Twilio](https://www.twilio.com/referral/CaqA6u).
+Enter (2) and (3) into lines 27 and 28 of the crypto.py file located in this [Repository](https://github.com/alexandertomsovic).
+Enter (1) into line 203!

 ## Recent Updates
 - Added Litecoin (LTC) Tracking
 - Added Tether (USDT) Tracking
 - Added 24 hour price % change
+- Added BTC SMS updates
 ## Creator
 - The Crypto Price Checker was created by [**Alexander Tomsovic**](github.com/alexandertomsovic)
 - Crypto Price Checker, an opensource project by A.R.T.
 LLC.